|

 How to Find Galaxies to Photograph

 I like to use a planetarium software called Stellarium to plan my galaxy season projects.
-This is free software that allows you to set specific filters catered to your interests.
+This is free software that lets you set filters tailored to your interests.

 Use a planetarium software like Stellarium to plan your projects.

-You can also enter your specific camera and telescope information in the sensor view mode, to get a preview of the exact image scale you can expect with your system.
-You can also try this handy image scale and field-of-view calculator to better plan your galaxy photo.
+You can also enter your specific camera and telescope information in sensor view mode to preview the exact image scale you can expect with your system.

 Resources: